1020 Brussels

 ⑪ Palm Pavilion

 It is no surprise to know that this high-security place is none other than Palm Pavilion where King Leopold II spent most of his last remaining years here.
-Therefore, the room has a rich historical value.
-Palm Pavillon is the only place that one can see a security guard during my visit.
+Therefore, the room has a rich historical value and needs special attention.
+Palm Pavillon is the only area where one can see a security guard during my visit.

 ⑫ Azalea Greenhouse

-Built in 1885, the Azalea Greenhouse was a rather narrow trail for admiring the cultivation of vibrant azalea plants.
+The Azalea Greenhouse built in 1885 was a rather narrow trail for admiring the cultivation of vibrant azalea plants.
 In this section, you would see a head sculpture of Louis Paras among the heap of plants.
-He was the Head of Gardener for the Royal Estate from 1921 to 1939.
-Queen Elisabeth sculpted the bust of Louis Paras in her studio during 1939.
+He was the Head Gardener for the Royal Estate from 1921 to 1939.
+Queen Elisabeth sculpted the bust of Louis Paras in her studio in 1939.

 ⑬ Geranium Gallery